 Sea urchins face several threats, including habitat destruction, pollution, and overfishing.
 In some areas, urchins are harvested for their edible roe or eggs.
 It’s often served raw, with rice, or tucked into dumplings in Japanese restaurants.
 In Mediterranean cuisine, you’ll mostly find it blended into sauces, tossed with pasta, or spread on crostini, and this alone is enough to deplete their populations over a short period.

 The sharp spines protect the urchin from predators, increasing their safety.
 However, human beings have invented ways to catch and kill these animals.
-Some health conditions like the bald sea urchin disease can also cause loss of the spines and lead to an increase in exposure to the threats.
+Some health conditions like the bald sea urchin disease can also cause loss of the spines and lead to an increase in exposure to the threats.`

-Facts About Sea Urchins
+7 More Fantastic Facts about Sea Urchins

 - Sea urchins have a hard, calcified skeleton made of plates called ossicles.